Power BI Tutorial

 Tables

-DAX functions in tabular model return entire tables.
-For example, In order to generate a list of all the country the organization has clients in, use the function:
+DAX functions in a tabular model can return entire tables.
+For example, to generate a list of all the cities the organization has clients in, use the function:

 cities touched = DISTINCT(Customers[City])